 How can I make my front yard look better without grass?

-Lawn grass isn't always necessary in a front yard, especially if the surrounding landscape already has some green interest to it.
+Lawn grass isn't always necessary in a front yard, especially if the surrounding landscape already has some green interest to it – and there are lots of alternatives to grass.
 McCurry recommends imagining 'your home was set into the woods naturally without bulldozing all of the native trees and fauna.'
 If there are no surrounding trees, he advises looking 'into your local native plant pallet' for a green accent or two 'if a no-lawn idea is your goal.'

 In other words, you can have a good-looking front yard without grass, but if you have no plants at all and no grass, you may find that the space looks a little barren.
 It is advisable to have at least one tree, or a large container, to compensate for the lack of a lawn.
 Trees generally are much less hard work than flower beds or lawns, so once yours is established, you'll find you'll hardly need to do any maintenance.